emmeryn/aero15-linux/readme.md

 Summary:
 * Wait for GRUB menu to appear
-* Ensuring that the Linux Mint option is selected, press the E key
+* Ensuring that the Linux option is selected (usually the first option), press the E key
 * Replace `quiet splash` with `nomodeset`
 * Press Ctrl-X or F10 to continue boot